 Masters of Scale

-This podcast is hosted by Reid Hoffman – LinkedIn co-founder, Greylock partner, and a Silicon Valley investor.
-His impressive career in product includes Apple, Paypal, Zynga, Airbnb, OpenAI, Microsoft, and more (as if this wasn’t enough!).
+This podcast is hosted by Reid Hoffman – LinkedIn co-founder and longtime Silicon Valley investor.
+His career has touched Apple, PayPal, Zynga, Airbnb, and more.

 “Each episode proves an unconventional theory about how businesses scale, with guests sharing their stories of entrepreneurship, leadership, product strategy, management, and fundraising.”